The Best Valentine’s Day Books for Kids

 This post may contain affiliate links.
 Please read my disclosure policy.

-As homeschoolers, isn’t it fun that we can incorporate holiday books into our reading, especially if they increase our understanding of why we celebrate the holidays the way we do?
+Isn’t it fun that we can incorporate holiday books into our school reading, especially if they increase our understanding of why we celebrate the holidays the way we do?

 History of the Holiday

 One of our favorite books, Saint Valentine, presents the origin of the holiday by telling the story of the “humble and gentle” physician, Valentine, who lived in ancient Rome during the time when Christians were persecuted by the Romans.

 Robert Sabuda, known for his paper artistry through his pop-up books, wrote and lavishly illustrated Saint Valentine with intricate paper mosaics that capture the feel of ancient Christian art.
 This story of Valentine depicts him as a kind, caring, and unselfish man of great faith.

 Sabuda’s book might inspire you to do a little reasearch to learn more about him and the origins of this holiday.

 I love to pile up a bunch of holiday books in an easily accessible basket during different seasons.
 It’s a great way to ensure that they aren’t just gathering dust in our bookcase.